deuscode/ergodox-interview/index.md

 ## What hardware do you use?
 We have desktop refreshes every few years at SO and my awesome colleague, [Nick Craver](https://nickcraver.com), wrote a wonderful [blog](https://nickcraver.com/desktop-build/) on the desktop build that all of our engineers use.

-Since SO is a remote-first culture, I work from home frequesntly and built a desktop to my specifications.
+Since SO is a remote-first culture, I work from home frequently and built a desktop to my specifications.

 Currently, my desktop build looks like this: